bitshares/bitshares.github.io-old/_technologies/zh/collateralized-bond-market.md

 The Bitshares bond market allows investors who wish to gain leverage in a particular asset to offer competitive interest rates to those willing to commit capital for a specified time.
 The implementation of a bond market on a blockchain consensus system efficiently reduces overhead and counterparty risk typically associated with such contracts.
-The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.